microsoft/belugasounds/README.md

 There are six Python scripts which are named sequentially (from step1 to step6), from extracting spectrograms to training individual CNN models and the ensemble.

+# Publications

+Zhong M, Catellote M, Dodhia R, Lavista J, Keogh M, Brewer A. <a href="https://asa.scitation.org/doi/abs/10.1121/10.0000921?journalCode=jas">Beluga whale acoustic signal classification using deep learning neural network models</a>.
+The Journal of the Acoustical Society of America 147, 1834 (2020).

-# Publication
+# Blogs and media

-Zhong, Castellote, Dodhia, Lavista Ferrer, Keogh, Brewer.
-In Press.
-Beluga Whale Acoustic Signal Classification using Deep Learning  Neural Network Models.
-Journal of the Acoustical Society of America.
+“<a href="https://www.fisheries.noaa.gov/feature-story/using-artificial-intelligence-identify-endangered-beluga-whales">Using Artificial Intelligence to Identify Endangered Beluga Whales</a>”.
+NOAA Fisheries News.

+“<a href="https://news.microsoft.com/features/artificial-intelligence-makes-a-splash-in-efforts-to-protect-alaskas-ice-seals-and-beluga-whales/">Artificial intelligence makes a splash in efforts to protect Alaska’s ice seals and beluga whales</a>”.
+Microsoft News.

+“<a href="https://federalnewsnetwork.com/artificial-intelligence/2020/03/using-ai-to-protect-endangered-species/">AI is helping protect endangered species</a>”.
+Federal News Network.

 # Contributing